 If you invest in a retirement plan for your own and your employees, that expense will be considered deductible from your income tax file.

-If you borrow money to make investments, you can write off the interest paid on loan.
+If you borrow money to make investments, you can write off the interest paid on the loan.
 You can deduct the interest up to the point that it matches what you earned in investment income.

 Legal and Professional fees: